-Students complete four required courses that address research methods and writing skills — Industry Communications Theory and Practice, Writing for Organizations, Effective Speaking for Industry Professionals, and Communication Research.
-When choosing electives, students have the option of choosing between one of two concentrations: Digital Filmmaking and Media Production, and Social Media and Public Relations.
-Students who choose not to select a concentration, complete the remaining credit requirements by selecting electives from either concentration track.
+Students complete four required courses that address research methods and writing skills — Industry Communications Theory and Practice, Writing for Organizations, Effective Speaking for Industry Professionals, and Communications Research.
+When choosing electives, students have the option of choosing between one of two tracks: Digital Filmmaking and Media Production, and Social Media and Public Relations.
+Students who choose not to select a track, complete the remaining credit requirements by selecting electives from either track.

 Pace University is accredited by the Middle States Commission on Higher Education.